ivan-kobzar/react-create-context/README.md

   ContextStoreProvider,
   useContextStore,
   useContextStoreDispatch,
-] = createContextStore(reducer, initialState); // you can pass localeStorage key as a third argument to sync with localStorage
+] = createContextStore<State>(reducer, initialState); // you can pass localeStorage key as a third argument to sync with localStorage

 const contextStoreActions = {
   action: (payload) => ({ type: 'action', payload }),